HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 It's honestly a huge life-saver: When I scroll through a search, or look at a note, I can immediately see if it is a paper, a concept, a project, etc.
 So when I search for something specific, I can open the quick switcher and visually filter by one of the colours without having to type an explicit filter.

 In addition, I programmed a few extras for this vault, such as that paper notes automatically indicate the year of publication and the venue they were published in.
-And for ideas, it shows the score I assign to it.
+And for ideas, it shows the score.
 Setting this up is not hard, but requires a bit of tweaking with CSS.
 I would suggest to start with the [template](https://github.com/HEmile/academic-obsidian) and work from there.

 ## [Citations](https://github.com/hans/obsidian-citation-plugin)